 4. Evaluate your brand assets

-A key part of the brand audit process is reviewing your current brand assets.
-Often times an older brand can get disjointed and applied in inconsistent ways over the years.
-Evaluating your brand assets gives you the opportunity to take an inventory of where your brand identity is applied and how it’s used.
+Reviewing your existing brand assets is key to the brand audit process.
+Oftentimes an older brand can get disjointed and applied in inconsistent ways over the years.
+Evaluating your brand assets allows you to take an inventory of where your brand identity is applied and how it’s used.

 Taking a step back and reviewing your brand assets as a whole will likely uncover areas that need changing.
 Additionally, introducing a third party—like a branding agency—may offer a more critical eye.